-PCI adapters are set up so that when a driver does 32-bit PIO to 32-bit boundaries, a 32-bit count or address is translated correctly between big-endian and little-endian forms, as shown in Table 20-1.
+The PCI adapters are set up so that when a driver does 32-bit PIO to 32-bit boundaries, a 32-bit count or address is translated correctly between big-endian and little-endian forms.
+This is shown in Table 19-1.